-Mobile-agent systems allow user programs to autonomously relocate from one host to another.
+Mobile-agent systems allow programs to autonomously relocate from one host to another.
 An agent may jump to one site to filter a database, jump to another site to access a camera, and to a third to process the results of the previous two hops before returning the results to the user.
-For each of the three hops, there may be alternative sites to access compatible resources and this choice of execution location subjects hosts to greater congestion volatility.
+For each of the three hops, there may be alternative sites to access substitutable resources and this choice of execution location subjects hosts to greater congestion volatility.

-Code mobility is a software architectural feature that has many benefits [12].
-User programs can reduce the effect of network latency by updating their execution states to be closer to their data.
+Code mobility is a software architectural feature that has many benefits [13].
+Many user programs can reduce the effect of network latency by relocating their execution states to be closer to their data.
 Mobility is a flexible abstraction that can speed software development and deployment.
 Additionally, mobility provides an extra layer of fault tolerance.

-To regulate mobile agents and provide resource owners with greater incentive to host agents, we present a marketbased system in which agents bid for computational priority from hosts.
-We derive a bidding strategy that, given perfect information, computes an agent's bids to minimize its execution time of a sequence of tasks under a fixed budget constraint.
+To regulate mobile agents and provide resource owners with greater incentive to host agents, we present a market-based system in which agents bid for computational priority